Can A Negative Be A Whole Number

 Imagine numbers as steps on a ladder.
 You start at zero, the ground floor.
 Whole numbers are the steps going up: 1, 2, 3, and so on.
 They're complete, positive steps.
 Now, picture steps going down into the basement: -1, -2, -3.
 These are negative numbers.
 They're still "whole" in the sense that they're not fractions or decimals, but they represent something less than nothing.
 So, can a negative be a whole number?

 The concept of "whole" often implies completeness and indivisibility.
-When we talk about a whole pizza, we mean one complete pizza, not a slice or a fraction.
-In mathematics, the term "whole number" carries a specific definition that distinguishes it from other types of numbers.
+That's why when we talk about a whole pizza, we mean one complete pizza, not a slice or a fraction.
+Which means in mathematics, the term "whole number" carries a specific definition that distinguishes it from other types of numbers.
 Let's explore whether negative numbers, despite being complete in their form, fit within this definition.
-Understanding this requires us to delve into the nuances of number classifications and the historical development of these concepts.
+Understanding this requires us to break down the nuances of number classifications and the historical development of these concepts.

 Can a Negative Be a Whole Number?